 With my waterproof phone case in hand, I began my trek south to the tour shop.
-Everyone watched a 7 minute information video, I purchased some SPF 50 sunscreen, and got assigned my wetsuit.
-I don’t think a wetsuit looks good on anyone except maybe the Rock or a Victoria Secret model.
-And I am definitely not either.
+Everyone watched a 7-minute information video, I purchased some SPF 50 sunscreen and got assigned my wetsuit.
+I don’t think a wetsuit looks good on anyone except maybe the Rock or a Victoria Secret model (and I am definitely not either).
 I swear I looked like Violet from Willy Wonka and the Chocolate Factory when she gets turned into a blueberry.
 Let’s just say it was not my best look!
 With some zipping help from my sweet captain (a hazard of solo travel is not zipper or sunscreen help ?), we all got back in our cars and drove to the marina where the boats were.

-To understand why the manatee seeks the warmth, one needs to understand the biology of the manatee itself.
+To understand why the manatee seeks warmth, one needs to understand the biology of the manatee itself.
 I learned that the manatee, despite its girth, is not a very fat animal.
 These warm-blooded mammals actually have hardly any insulating layer so they are constantly seeking warmth in the waters!
-So when the colder weather hits Florida and the ocean temperatures start to drop, these beautiful animals seek warmth in the springs that run a constant temperature of around 72 degrees year round!
+So when the colder weather hits Florida and the ocean temperatures start to drop, these beautiful animals seek warmth in the springs that run a constant temperature of around 72 degrees year-round!
 Some migrate all over the place searching for that warmth and some are year-long inhabitants of the area.
 The best chance to see a ton of them are during the colder winter months!

 The Passive Observation Method